varabyte/kobweb/README.md

 you are using Silk in your Kobweb application, you can use an approach very similar to `ComponentStyle` discussed above but for general HTML elements.

-To do this, annotate a method with `@InitSilk`.
-This method must take a single `InitSilkContext` parameter, which includes a `stylesheet` property that represents the CSS stylesheet for your site, providing a Silk-idiomatic API for adding CSS rules to it.
+To do this, create an `@InitSilk` method.
+The context parameter includes a `stylesheet` property that represents the CSS stylesheet for your site, providing a Silk-idiomatic API for adding CSS rules to it.

-Below is a simple example that sets the whole site to more aesthetically pleasing fonts than the default, one for regular text and one for code:
+Below is a simple example that sets the whole site to more aesthetically pleasing fonts than the browser defaults, one for regular text and one for code:

 ```kotlin
 @InitSilk